If you’re looking for a high standard of living in Canada and you enjoy the Great Outdoors, you may want to consider Alberta immigration!

-Alberta (population 3.6 million) is located in the western region of Canada, with the provinces of Saskatchewan to the east and British Columbia to the west; Montana to the south in the United States; and Northern Territories to the north.
+This scenic province, which is famous for its spectacular national parks and rustic rodeos, is located in the western region of Canada, with the provinces of Saskatchewan to the east and British Columbia to the west; Montana to the south in the United States; and Northern Territories to the north.

 One reason many foreign nationals choose Alberta immigration is the tranquility of its gorgeous natural landscape – particularly its national parks.
 Alberta is home to five of Canada’s 41 national parks: Banff (the first national park established in Canada and the world’s third national park), Elk Island, Jasper, Waterton Lakes, and Wood Buffalo.
 Three of these Canadian national parks are UNESCO World Heritage Sites (Banff, Jasper, and Wood Buffalo).

-Indoor activities in Calgary can include listening to a concert by the Calgary Philharmonic Orchestra or any number of popular bands and singers who perform in Calgary; visiting the Military Museums; seeing the exhibits at the Glenbow Museum; viewing the city from atop of the Calgary Tower (where you may also enjoy a meal overlooking the city); watching a Calgary Flames NHL hockey match; and going shopping at the historic Chinook Centre, the newer CrossIron Mills Mall, or other shopping centers.
+Indoor activities in Calgary can include listening to a concert by the Calgary Philharmonic Orchestra or any number of popular bands and singers who perform in Calgary; visiting the Military Museums; seeing the exhibits at the Glenbow Museum; viewing the city from atop of the Calgary Tower (where you can also enjoy a meal overlooking the city); watching a Calgary Flames NHL hockey match; and going shopping at the historic Chinook Centre, the newer CrossIron Mills Mall, or other shopping centers.
 Calgary also has great places to eat or enjoy a drink!

 Other attractions for those who are issued a Permanent Resident Visa for Canada and move to Edmonton include listening to concerts by the Edmonton Symphony Orchestra at the beautiful Winspear Centre; visiting the Alberta Aviation Museum; learning more about the province at the Royal Alberta Museum; enjoying dinner and a show at the Mayfield Dinner Theatre; and, of course, watching an Edmonton Oilers NHL hockey match!
-Like Calgary, Edmonton also has excellent eateries and happening pubs!
+Like Calgary, Edmonton also has excellent eateries and happening pubs.

-Key contributors (as of 2011) to Alberta’s strong GDP and bright economic picture include the following sectors: energy (27.6%); finance and real estate (14.1%); business and communication services (9.5%); construction (8.6%); retail and wholesale (8.1%); transportation and utilities (7%); manufacturing (6.4%); health (5.1%); tourism and consumer services (4.7%); public administration (3.7%); education (3.6%); and agriculture (1.8%).
+Key contributors to Alberta’s economy include the following sectors: energy; finance and real estate; business and communication services; construction; retail and wholesale; transportation and utilities; manufacturing; health; tourism and consumer services; public administration; education; and agriculture.

 As you research Canadian immigration and applying for a Permanent Resident Visa for Canada, this overview should help you weigh your options for where to live and work in Canada.
-Alberta immigration should certainly be a consideration, especially if you are seeking peace and tranquility in a beautiful, stable, prosperous place that has a high standard of living!
+Alberta immigration should certainly be a consideration, especially if you are seeking peace and tranquility in a beautiful, prosperous place that has a high standard of living.
 Come experience the beauty of Alberta!